A Kakeya maximal estimate for regulus strips: Proof of Theorem

 \end{proof}

 The next Proposition is the key input in the proof of Theorem \ref{r-strip-thm}.
-It was built on the ``high-low plus decoupling method" developed in \cite{GGGHMW}.
+It is built on the ``high-low plus decoupling method" developed in \cite{GGGHMW}.
 Our proof partially relies on the argument in \cite{GGGHMW}.